 I directed my first show for Custom Made in 2011, David Henry Hwang’s M. Butterfly, in a visually vibrant rendering that began a continuously rewarding relationship with an ever-growing theater company dedicated to challenging and seminal work.
 Artistic Director Brian Katz let me follow up my first year with my dream production of Shakespeare’s The Merchant of Venice, really the culmination of the aesthetic concepts I’d been toying with in Edward II and Hamlet, a modernization at once entirely my own but reverent of the original text, and one of my best received shows in the Bay Area.

 I continue to work at the EXIT, having started the first “Hospitality Lounge” at the San Francisco Fringe Festival in 2012, and having joined the staff as the publicist for the EXIT-based DIVAfest in 2014 when the organization produced my stage adaptation of alternative rock goddess Kristin Hersh’s memoir, Rat Girl, directed by Claire Rice.
 No Nude Men officially became a resident company at the EXIT with Pastorella, but long before that Christina Augello, Artistic Director of the EXIT, and Amanda Ortmayer, the Technical Director, were arguably the reason I’ve been able to mostly maintain my sanity and continue to explore what it means to make theater in the Bay Area.
 My first official day working in the EXIT office remains one of the most peaceful moments of my professional life.
 Artistically, my residency continues with a production of Desk Set in 2015 (co-produced with Megan Briggs and Allison Page under the No Nude Men banner), and the American premiere of Clive Barker’s Paradise Street in 2016.
+Most recently I directed A Life On The Ocean Wave, an anthology of sea chanty inspired one-acts by Carson Beker, Nara Dahlbacka, Nancy Au, and Conrad Panganiban.

 In addition to my creative pursuits, I was on the Individual Services Committee of Theatre Bay Area for several years, and from January through December of 2015 took over as the chair of the committee.
 In 2015 I also signed on to be the Director of New Work Development for Custom Made Theatre Company, and hired two new artistic directors (Tonya Narvaez and Meghan Trowbridge) for Theater Pub, which resumed monthly performances again, for two years, after a 16 month break during which we left the Cafe Royale, where we’d originally been based, to become part of the family over at the PianoFight space, a bar/restaurant/theater venue in the heart of the downtown San Francisco theater scene.
 With playwright/performer Megan Cohen I founded Saturday Write Fever, a monthly writer/actor meet-up at the EXIT Theatre, in 2013.
 Theater Pub continued to expand, including a daily blog maintained by a team of Bay Area writers and theater buffs, before effectively ceasing operations at the end of 2016.
 I, however, continue to do a fairly tongue-in-cheek annual “Best of” list, rather brazenly called “The Stuey’s.”